 The current penalty amounts are:

-• Failure to lodge on time: Clients who do not lodge a return or other documents by the due date for lodgment are liable to a penalty for failing to lodge on time.
-The penalty is calculated at one penalty unit (currently $180) per 28 days (or part thereof) from the due date to the date of lodgment, or where they haven’t lodged.
+- Failure to lodge on time: Clients who do not lodge a return or other documents by the due date for lodgement are liable to a penalty for failing to lodge on time.
+The penalty is calculated at one penalty unit (currently $180) per 28 days (or part thereof) from the due date to the date of lodgement, or where they haven’t lodged.
 A maximum penalty of five 28 day-periods is applied ($900 per document for individuals).
 However, the penalty may increase depending on the size of the entity.